tomtamtam/Simple-rpi-GPIO-Expander-Cpp-Header/README.md

-# Simple RaspberryPI GPIO Expander Lib
+# Simple RaspberryPI GPIO Expander Header File

 Is a c++ header file to controll and setup I2C expander boards for raspberry pi's, such as boards like MCP23017 / MCP23008.
 Automaticly storing the current state.
 All the setup process is modular managed through a json file without recompiling.